semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 the Docker Registry.

-The problem that we are trying to solve has to do with creating unique filenames that can be discovered in all the blocks of a Semaphore pipeline as well as in promoted pipelines.
+The problem that we are trying to solve has to do with creating unique filenames that can be discovered later on in all the blocks of a Semaphore pipeline as well as in promoted pipelines.

 In order to be able to reuse a Docker image, you will need to use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Registry